-Markets Slide in Monday Opening, Even With Upbeat Business Report
+New Loan Help From Fed Slows Down Market Slide

-MANHATTAN (CN) — Another downswing in U.S. markets could be the progenitor of another wild week on Wall Street, despite inklings of positive economic indicators.
+After the Dow Jones Industrial Average fell 580 points, a 2.2% decrease, at the morning bell, it was able to recover to close up 0.62%.
+The Nasdaq and S&P 500, both of which took hits early in the day, closed up 1.4% and 0.8%, respectively.

-This week will be marked primarily by reports to Congress by Federal Reserve chairman, as well as multiple reports on manufacturing and retail that may indicate the curvature of an economic rebound.
+The Fed also finalized plans to purchase up to $750 billion in individual corporate bonds on the secondary market.
+Bond issuers must be rated BBB- or better prior to March 22, when lockdowns caused many companies to shutter.

-The first survey, released Monday by the Federal Reserve Bank of New York, found that 36% of manufacturers in the state said conditions were better so far this month than in May, though an equal number of respondents said things have gotten worse.
+Earlier in the day, a survey from the Federal Reserve Bank of New York, found that 36% of manufacturers in the state said conditions were better so far this month than in May, though an equal number of respondents said things have gotten worse.
 The general business conditions index rose 50 points, nearly returning to the zero baseline.

 Optimism for the industry has risen meanwhile, with the future business conditions index increasing 27 points to 56.5, the highest level in more than a decade.